 Clearance of all indebtedness to the University, including return of all materials borrowed from the University library.

-Humanities electives (9 hours) may be taken from ART, MUSI, ENGL, HIST, RELS, PHIL, or SPAN courses.
+Humanities electives (9 hours) may be taken from ART, MUSI, ENGL, HIST, THEO, PHIL, or SPAN courses.

 The purpose of the Bachelor of Science degree in Respiratory Therapy is to prepare students to function as competent Licensed Registered Respiratory Therapists.
 Graduates of this program will be eligible to take the Registry Examinations for Advanced Level Respiratory Therapists administered by the National Board for Respiratory Care.
 Graduates will also be eligible to apply for a license to practice Respiratory Therapy in the state of Louisiana.
 Registered Respiratory Therapists may find employment opportunities in hospitals, skilled nursing facilities, physicians’ offices, home health agencies, and medical equipment supply companies.